-The nation referred to in the above passage is the Arab nation, who were obscure and unnoticed at the time.
+The nation referred to in the above passage is the Arab nation, who were obscure and unnoticed at that time.
 It is important to note that the above Biblical passage should be read against the following verses of the Holy Qur'an:

-"It is He who has raised up from among the common people a Messenger from among them, to recite His signs to them, to purify them, and to teach them the Book and the Wisdom, though before that they were in manifest error."
-(Qur'an 62:2).
+It is He Who has raised up from among the common people a Messenger from among them, to recite His signs to them, to purify them, and to teach them the Book and the Wisdom, though before that they were in manifest error.

-"That is their likeness in the Torah, and their likeness in the Gospel: as a seed that puts forth its shoot, and strengthens it, and it grows stout and rises straight upon its stalk, pleasing the sowers, that through them He may enrage the unbelievers.
-(Qur'an 48:29)
+That is their likeness in the Torah, and their likeness in the Gospel: is like a seed that puts forth its shoot, and strengthens it, and it grows stout and rises straight upon its stalk, pleasing the sowers, that through them He may enrage the unbelievers.